Johnston's Saltbox

 About Johnston's Saltbox

 Johnston's Saltbox is a San Carlos restaurant with a casual dress code and listed service windows for midday and evening visits on several days of the week.
-Based on the verified details available here, it is best presented as a practical local option rather than a venue defined by confirmed awards, published price tiers, a stated chef, or a specific menu format.
-That framing matters, because the information supports a straightforward planning read: this is a place to evaluate by location, timing, level of formality, not by claims that have not been verified in the provided details.
+It is best presented as a practical local option: a place to evaluate by location, timing, level of formality rather than by ceremony or credential-driven expectations.
 For diners building a simple meal plan in San Carlos, those basics are the useful anchor points.

 A relaxed option, not a formal splurge

-Because there is no verified tasting format, chef name, award, price tier, seating count, or cuisine description in the provided details, do not treat it like a credential-driven booking.
+Do not approach it like a credential-driven booking.
 Treat it as a practical local choice, check current restaurant channels before making plans.
-That extra verification is especially important if your meal depends on particulars not established here, such as what is being served, how service is structured, or whether the restaurant can support a specific occasion.
+That extra step is especially important if your meal depends on particulars such as what is being served, how service is structured, or whether the restaurant can support a specific occasion.
 Alternatives such as Broadway Masala may be worth comparing if the group is still deciding where to eat.

 Who should consider it